Node.js DNS Resolution: lookup, resolve & c-ares

 dns.resolve6('example.com')

 ]);That code asks two DNS questions.
 Socket attempt order is a later connection-policy decision.
-Fallback policy, local routing, and Happy Eyeballs behavior belong later.
+Fallback policy, local routing, and Happy Eyeballs behavior come after DNS.
 For this chapter, stop at address candidates.

 Address Family and Lookup Ordering